Starting roles at eight weights were contested Saturday in Lambert Fieldhouse.

 A name synonymous with Purdue wrestling, Scott Hinkel became the Boilermakers' 13th head coach in school history in 2007, after 14 years as a Purdue assistant.
-After becoming the only head coach in Purdue history to post a winning dual record in his first three seasons, Hinkel stands at 41-33-2 after four years, and led the Boilermakers to their first NWCA Top-30 All-Academic Team Ranking in school history in 2010.
+After becoming the only head coach in Purdue history to post a winning dual record in his first three seasons, Hinkel stands at 68-49-2 after six years, and led the Boilermakers to their first NWCA Top-30 All-Academic Team Ranking in school history in 2010.

 Leading a three-pronged attack of wrestling, academics and community service, Hinkel has helped the Purdue wrestling program grow in all facets, achieving two All-Americans, improving the team GPA to one of the best in the conference and making the Boilermaker grapplers a constant presence in the West Lafayette community and schools.

 The 2009-10 season was the greatest example of Hinkel's outstanding leadership as the Boilermakers had their best showing at the Big Ten Conference Championships since 2004, their highest number of NCAA Championship qualifiers over the last decade and the most individual NWCA All-Academic honors in school history.
 On the strength of seven placewinners, Purdue amassed 76 points at the conference championships and finished sixth in the team standings.
 All seven Big Ten placers advanced to the national championships, guiding the Old Gold and Black to a 30th-place finish, including 125-pound freshman All-America Cashé Quiroga.